open-gpdb/gpdb/POC_NOTES.md

 ## Known holes / cheats

-- **Reader gangs**: the tuplestore is written by the QE *writer* gang.
-  A later scan dispatched to a reader gang process will not find the file (`CTMPRES_...`) since workfiles are per-process-visible via the shared temp dir — the deterministic name makes them findable segment-wide, but registry entries only exist in the writer processes.
-  The scan TupleDesc is rebuilt from the plan, so the scan itself does not need the registry, but `ntuplestore_create_readerwriter` in reader mode expects the file to exist and be complete.
+- **Reader gangs**: verified working in the smoke test (a self-join reads the store from a reader gang): the deterministic file name in the segment's shared `base/pgsql_tmp` directory makes the store findable from any process of the same segment, and the scan TupleDesc is rebuilt from the plan, so no registry access is needed for reading.
+Still unhandled: a segment that received **zero** rows never creates the files, and a scan there would fail on open (did not occur with the test distributions).
 - No synchronization between CTAS writer and later readers (the ShareInputScan-style ready/done FIFO protocol was not ported); safe only because statements are serialized within a session.
-- Workfile-manager lifetime: NTupleStore workfiles are normally scoped to a query; keeping the store open across statements (until xact end) in TopMemoryContext is not something workfile_mgr accounting expects.
+- The stores are opened with interXact = true and **no** workfile manager tracking (`ntuplestore_create_readerwriter_xact`), so gp_workfile_* views do not see them and per-query spill accounting does not apply.
 - `DROP TABLE` on the QD removes only the QD entry; QE stores linger until end of transaction.
 Statement is not dispatched in that case.
 - Volatile default: reading a temp result that was never written on a